-The soft X-ray (SXR) peak flux of solar flares - regularly monitored since the mid 1970s by the Geostationary Operational Environmental Satellite Program (GOES) in the 1-8 Å (long) passband - has been widely used by the scientific community.
-Flares that are associated with intense variations in the radiation environment are categorized into three X-ray flare classes, namely C-, M- and X-class flares.
+The soft X-ray (SXR) peak flux of solar flares, regularly monitored since the mid-1970s by the Geostationary Operational Environmental Satellite Program (GOES) in the 1-8 Å (long) passband, has been widely used by the scientific community.
+Flares that are associated with intense variations in the radiation environment are categorized into three X-ray flare classes, namely C-, M-, and X-class flares3.
 The largest solar flare that has ever been observed on the Sun in the modern era of spacecraft measurements occurred on 4 November 2003 and resulted in the saturation of the GOES X-ray detector.
-Its magnitude was estimated by linear extrapolation to be ~X35 (Kiplinger & Garcia 2004; Cliver & Dietrich 2013) and, more recently, X30 (Hudson et al. 2022 (in preparation)).
-Between 1976 and 2020, there have been 22 solar flares with a magnitude $\geq X10$ (see Table 4 of Cliver et al. 2020b).
+Its magnitude was estimated by linear extrapolation to be ~X35 (Kiplinger & Garcia 2004; Cliver & Dietrich 2013) and, more recently, X30 (Hudson et al., in prep.).
+Between 1976 and 2020 there have been 22 solar flares with a magnitude $\geq X10$ (see Table 4 in Cliver et al. 2020a).
 Research focusing on the largest SXR flares on the Sun provides estimates that reach up to several times X100.
 For example, Tschernitz et al. (2018) indicated that for the largest active regions (ARs), flares with ~X500 magnitude could be produced.
-Recently, from consideration of various "worst case" estimates of the most intense solar flare based on the largest spot group observed in the last $\sim 150$ years (6132) millionths of a solar hemisphere on 8 April, 1947, Cliver et al. (2022)) obtained a consensus value of ~X200 (with bolometric energy $\sim 1.5 \times 10^{33}$ erg).
+Recently, from consideration of various worst-case estimates of the most intense solar flare based on the largest spot group observed in the last ~150 yr (6132 millionths of a solar hemisphere on 8 April, 1947; Cliver et al. 2022) obtained a consensus value of ~X200 (with bolometric energy $\sim 1.5 \times 10^{33}$ erg).

-Several statistical studies point to an empirical relation between the SXR flare peak flux and the achieved peak proton flux and fluence of the resulting SEP events (see, e.g. Kahler 1982, 2001; Belov et al. 2005b; Cane et al. 2010; Papaioannou et al. 2016).
-Recent studies that investigated such correlations for a set of integral proton energies showed that the correlation of the SEP peak proton flux or the SEP fluence with the flare SXR peak flux was reasonably stable (correlation coefficient $\sim 0.43$ ) for all such energies considered (see e.g. Dierckxsens et al. 2015; Papaioannou et al. 2016).
+Several statistical studies point to an empirical relation between the SXR flare peak flux and the achieved peak proton flux and fluence of the resulting SEP events (see, e.g., Kahler 1982, 2001; Belov et al. 2005c; Cane et al. 2010; Papaioannou et al. 2016).
+Recent studies that investigated such correlations for a set of integral proton energies showed that the correlation of the SEP peak proton flux or the SEP fluence with the flare SXR peak flux was reasonably stable (correlation coefficient ~0.43) for all such energies considered (see, e.g., Dierckxsens et al. 2015; Papaioannou et al. 2016).

-In this work, we analyze the statistical relations among the SEP peak proton fluxes and omnidirectional fluences of a welldefined catalog of (initially) 67 events measured at 1 AU by GOES between 1984 and 2017 for a set of integral energies spanning E> 10-; E> 30-; E> 60-, and E>100 MeV and the SXR peak fluxes of their parent solar events.
-Takahashi et al. (2016) deduced that the upper limit for the peak proton flux $(I_P)$ of E>10 MeV is proportional to the SXR flux $(I_P \propto F{SXR}^{5/6})$ .
-Based upon this result and expanding their argumentation, we derive upper limits and scaling relations among the SEP peak flux $(I_P)$ at each integral energy (from E>10 to E>100 MeV) and the SXR peak flux $(F{SXR})$ .
-We extend these relations to incorporate also the fluence of the SEP events $(F_P)$ .
-We further calculate the integral SEP peak flux and fluence spectra, for the events in our sample, which are assumed to follow an inverse power law.
-We compare our findings with the most extreme peak proton fluxes and fluences that have ever been recorded for a GLE in modern times (Koldobskiy et al. 2021), viz., the strong hard-spectrum GLE that occurred on 23 February 1956 (GLE05), as well as with the superflare of AD774/775.
+In this work we analyze the statistical relations among the SEP peak proton fluxes and omnidirectional fluences of a welldefined catalog of (initially) 67 events measured at 1 AU by GOES between 1984 and 2017 for a set of integral energies spanning E > 10, E > 30, E > 60, and E > 100 MeV and the SXR peak fluxes of their parent solar events.
+Takahashi et al. (2016) deduced that the upper limit for the peak proton flux (I_P) of E > 10 MeV is proportional to the SXR flux ($I_P \propto F{SXR}^{5/6}$).
+Based upon this result and expanding their argumentation, we derive upper limits and scaling relations among the SEP peak flux (I_P) at each integral energy (from E > 10 to E > 100 MeV) and the SXR peak flux (F{SXR}).
+We extend these relations to also incorporate the fluence of the SEP events $(F{\rm P})$.
+We further calculate the integral SEP peak flux and fluence spectra for the events in our sample, which are assumed to follow an inverse power law.
+We compare our findings with the most extreme peak proton fluxes and fluences that have ever been recorded for a GLE in modern times (Koldobskiy et al. 2021), namely the strong hardspectrum GLE that occurred on 23 February 1956 (GLE05), and with the superflare of AD774/775.